Cuupa/garduino/README.md

 The amazon links in the hardware section are affiliate links.
 You still pay the price you normally would, but I get a small commision if you buy something.

 :warning: - Pay close attention
+:construction: - Under construction.
+May change frequently and is not stable

 # Hardware
 ## Raspberry Pi